braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/ios_14.md

 #### Overview

-IDFA (Identity for Advertisers) is an identifier provided by Apple used by advertising and attribution partners for cross-device tracking and is tied to an individual's Apple ID.
+IDFA (Identifier for Advertisers) is an identifier provided by Apple for use with advertising and attribution partners for cross-device tracking and is tied to an individual's Apple ID.

 Later in 2021, iOS 14 will require a new permission prompt (launched by the new `AppTrackingTransparency` framework) to get explicit user consent to access the IDFA.
 This permission prompt to "track you across apps and websites owned by other companies" will be requested similarly to how you’d prompt users to request their location.

 If a user does not accept the prompt, or if you do not upgrade to Xcode 12's `AppTrackingTransparency` framework, then a blank IDFA value (`00000000-0000-0000-0000-000000000000`) will be returned, and your app will not be allowed to prompt the user again.

 {% alert important %}
 These IDFA updates will take effect once end-users upgrade their device to a future iOS 14 upgrade in 2021.
-Once Apple announces their plans to enforce this change, please ensure your app is using the new `AppTransparencyFramework` and Xcode 12.
+Once Apple announces their plans to enforce this change, please ensure your app is using the new `AppTransparencyFramework` and Xcode 12 when that future release occurs.
 {% endalert %}

 #### Changes to Braze IDFA collection